-- > complete to our satisfaction any building which is at any time in the course of being built on the property. - > make sure you put and keep the property in good and substantial repair and condition, and in good decorative order. - > pay on time all local or national government or other rates, taxes, rents, outgoings, service charges and other charges and impositions payable in respect of the property, keep us free of the responsibility for these payments, and produce receipts for each of these payments if we ask. - obtain our prior written consent to make any structural or material changes to the property, or allow any change in use which would require planning permission or approval under any building regulations. - > comply in all respects with all statutes and subordinate legislation (including those relating to planning and environmental matters) which apply to the property and keep us free of the responsibility for any and all breaches of the same. - observe and perform all the requirements and regulations of the local and other authorities in respect of the property. - > give us any information about the property which we may reasonably ask for. - Iet us know within seven days of you receiving any notices concerning the property (for example, a statutory repair notice).
-And unless we instruct you to the contrary, without delay you must take all reasonable and necessary steps to comply with the notice. - > obtain our prior written consent to apply for any improvement or similar grant in respect of the property. - at our request, sign and deliver any document or take any action we may need for perfecting or confirming the validity of any Security. - obtain our prior written consent to create, or agree to create, a subsequent security or charge over the property or any part of the property; and - > where the property is leasehold, to inform us of any notice served under the Leasehold Reform Acts in relation to the property and execute in our favour in such form as we may require a legal mortgage of the freehold, or any superior lease or any new lease which you obtain.
+- > complete to our satisfaction any building which is at any time in the course of being built on the property. - > make sure you put and keep the property in good and substantial repair and condition, and in good decorative order. - > pay on time all local or national government or other rates, taxes, rents, outgoings, service charges and other charges and impositions payable in respect of the property, keep us free of the responsibility for these payments, and produce receipts for each of these payments if we ask. - > obtain our prior written consent to make any structural or material changes to the property, or allow any change in use which would require planning permission or approval under any building regulations. - > comply in all respects with all statutes and subordinate legislation (including those relating to planning and environmental matters) which apply to the property and keep us free of the responsibility for any and all breaches of the same. - > observe and perform all the requirements and regulations of the local and other authorities in respect of the property. - > give us any information about the property which we may reasonably ask for. - > let us know within seven days of you receiving any notices concerning the property (for example, a statutory repair notice).
+And unless we instruct you to the contrary, without delay you must take all reasonable and necessary steps to comply with the notice. - > obtain our prior written consent to apply for any improvement or similar grant in respect of the property. - at our request, sign and deliver any document or take any action we may need for perfecting or confirming the validity of any Security. - > obtain our prior written consent to create, or agree to create, a subsequent security over the property or any part of the property.